umd-lib/drupal-common/README.md

 * http://drupal.docker.localhost:8000 (or wherever you deployed).

 For a new site, Drupal will launch the site setup wizard.
-Use whichever Postgres username/password/database combos you had set up in your .env file.
+Use the UMD Profile to get the standard libraries configuration.Use whichever Postgres username/password/database combos you had set up in your .env file.
 Note that you will need to change host under  Advanced Operations in your database configuration.
 Change this to simply *postgres*.